-As indicated in FRE 612(a)(1), when a writing has been used at the hearing to refresh a witness's memory, an adverse party is entitled to inspect it, cross-examine the witness about it, and to introduce the relevant portions into evidence.
+As indicated in FRE 612(a)(1) and (b), when a writing has been used at the hearing to refresh a witness's memory, an adverse party is entitled to inspect it, cross-examine the witness about it, and to introduce the relevant portions into evidence.
 For a Board case addressing this issue, see J. G. Braun Co., 126 NLRB 368, 369 n.
 3 (1960) (holding that where the respondent on cross-examination of a General Counsel witness had read portions of the witness's prehearing affidavit into the record to refresh his recollection, it was error for the judge to reject the GC's offer of the affidavit into evidence).
 See also FRE 106, Remainder of or Related Writings or Recorded Statements, above.
+But see discussion of Jencks statements, below.

 Memory refreshed before testifying.
 As indicated in FRE 612(a)(2), if examination reveals that a witness's recollection was refreshed before testifying, the adverse party is afforded the same rights or options only if the judge determines that "justice requires" it.
-In evaluating what justice requires, courts balance the interests of the adverse party against the burden imposed on the witness, the other parties, and the court itself, considering various factors, including the importance of the witness's testimony, the extent to which the witness relied on the writings to refresh memory, whether there is evidence of a calculated plan to influence the testimony of the witness, whether production of the writings would delay or prolong the hearing because of their large number or unavailability, whether the witness's credibility could be tested in a less burdensome way.
+In evaluating what justice requires, courts balance the interests of the adverse party against the burden imposed on the witness, the other parties, and the court itself, considering various factors, including the importance of the witness's testimony, the extent to which the witness relied on the writings to refresh memory, whether there is evidence of a calculated plan to influence the testimony of the witness, whether production of the writings would delay or prolong the hearing because of their large number or unavailability, whether the writings are privileged attorney-client communications or protected work product, and whether the witness's credibility could be tested in a less burdensome way.
 It is the requesting party's burden to establish that the balance weighs in favor of disclosure.
 See Wright & Miller et al., above, § 6185.

-See also \CNN America, Inc., 352 NLRB 265 (2008) (holding that the ALJ erred in requiring the respondent to produce any documents reviewed by any witness within 6 months prior to the hearing, without first requiring the General Counsel to establish that the documents refreshed the witness's memory for the purpose of testifying and evaluating whether production of the documents is necessary in the interests of justice), supplemental proceedings 352 NLRB 448 (2008), 352 NLRB 675 (2008), and 353 NLRB 891 (2009), final decision and order issued 361 NLRB 439 (2014), reconsideration denied 362 NLRB 293 (2015), rev. granted in part and denied in part 865 F.3d 740 (D.C.
+See also \CNN America, Inc., 352 NLRB 265 (2008) (holding that the ALJ erred in requiring the respondent to produce any documents reviewed by any witness within 6 months prior to the hearing, without first requiring the General Counsel to establish that the documents refreshed the witness's memory for the purpose of testifying and evaluating whether production of the documents is necessary in the interests of justice), supplemental proceedings 352 NLRB 448 (2008), 352 NLRB 675 (2008), and 353 NLRB 891 (2009), final decision and order issued 361

+NLRB 439 (2014), reconsideration denied 362 NLRB 293 (2015), rev. granted in part and denied in part 865 F.3d 740 (D.C.
 Cir.
 2017).